captn3m0/jekyll-sqlite/docs/demo.md

    in `config.yml`, but the query parameters are set in [`_data`](https://github.com/captn3m0/northwind/tree/main/_data) directory as YML files.
 5. The datapage plugin config generates a page for every product and customer.
+6. A multi-level nested query is used to generate a list of employees.
+See [Nested Query]({% link usage/nested.md %}) in docs.

-The database is a trimmed-version of the northwind database from https://github.com/jpwhite3/northwind-SQLite3.
+The database is a trimmed-version of the northwind database from <https://github.com/jpwhite3/northwind-SQLite3>.